-If your land is Torrens title, the exact boundaries of your property will be shown on the deposited plan (DP) held by NSW Land and Property Information (LPI).
+If your land is Torrens title, the exact boundaries of your property will be shown on the deposited plan (DP) held by NSW Land Registry Services.
 If your land is Old system, the title deed will give the detailed specifications and measurements.

 If you have a dispute about the location of the boundary and the information contained in the DP or title deed does not resolve the boundary dispute, you may wish to have a survey carried out by a registered surveyor.
 See if your neighbour will share the costs, and provide them with a copy of the survey when it is done.

 You can also apply to the Registrar-General under Part 14A of the Real Property Act 1900, for a boundary determination.
-You will need to lodge an application form and any relevant supporting documents and information, to Land and Property Information (LPI) and pay an application fee.
+You will need to lodge an application form and any relevant supporting documents and information, to NSW Land Registry Services and pay an application fee.
 Where necessary you will be required to pay the cost of any survey carried out.

 Notice of the application is given to adjoining landowners and any other appropriate people and submissions are invited from them, usually within 21 days.
 The Registrar-General will then make a determination based on all the evidence (Real Property Act 1900, sections 135E and 135H).

-Notice of the determination is given to the applicant and adjoining landowners, the Surveyor-General and, where necessary, amendments will be made to the registered plans and other documents lodged with the Registrar-General at LPI.
+Notice of the determination is given to the applicant and adjoining landowners, the Surveyor-General and, where necessary, amendments will be made to the registered plans and other documents lodged with the Registrar-General at NSW Land Registry Services .
 Any appeal of the determination must be made to the Land and Environment Court within 28 days (Real Property Act 1900, section 135J).

-Either of the owners can apply to the Registrar-General for a boundary determination under the Real Property Act 1900, Part 14A; or if this is not applicable, to the Land and Environment Court, for an order to determine, mark and record the true boundary (Encroachment of Buildings Act 1922, section 9).
+If there is an issue as to the exact boundary and hence, whether the building will or does encroach, either of the owners can apply to the Registrar-General for a boundary determination, under the Real Property Act 1900, Part 14A, or if this is not applicable, to the Land and Environment Court for an order to determine, mark and record the true boundary (section 9).

 Where there is an encroachment, either owner can apply to the Land and Environment Court, under the Encroachment of Buildings Act 1922 for an order to: